Light/Dark

 They are happy everywhere,

-666There’s principled loss,
+666There’s legitimate loss,

-And there’s unprincipled gain.
+and there’s illegitimate gain.

-Principled loss is better
+Legitimate loss is better

 667There’s the fame of the unintelligent,

-And there’s the disrepute of the discerning.
+and there’s the disrepute of the discerning.

-Disrepute of the discerning is better
+The disrepute of the discerning is better

-Than the fame of the unintelligent.
+than the fame of the unintelligent.

 668There’s praise by fools,

-And there’s criticism by the discerning.
+and there’s criticism by the discerning.

 Criticism by the discerning is better

-Than praise by fools.
+than praise by fools.

 669There’s the happiness of sensual pleasures,

-And there’s the suffering of seclusion.
+and there’s the suffering of seclusion.

 The suffering of seclusion is better

-Than the happiness of sensual pleasures.
+than the happiness of sensual pleasures.

 670There’s life without principles,

-And there’s death with principles.
+and there’s death with principles.

 Death with principles is better

-Than life without principles.
+than life without principles.

-They wander in the world unattached,
+wander in the world unattached,

-For them nothing is beloved or unloved.
+for them nothing is beloved or unloved.

-672Having developed the factors of awakening,
+672Having developed the awakening factors,

-The spiritual faculties, and the powers,
+the faculties and the powers,

 Khadiravaniyarevatattheragāthā